Best Dissertation Award

 The completed dissertation must have been defended during the most recently ended calendar year.
 The author of the dissertation must be a member of the Financial Accounting and Reporting Section.

-Authors wishing to be considered for the award should submit the following materials to the Awards Committee Chair NO LATER THAN September 1st for dissertations defended during the previous calendar year:
+Authors wishing to be considered for the award should submit the following materials to the Awards Committee Chair NO LATER THAN September 15th, annually for dissertations defended during the previous calendar year:

 1. A detailed dissertation abstract in WORD or PDF format, not to exceed 7 pages.
 The abstract should explain the research question addressed in the dissertation, the importance of the research, how the dissertation builds on prior work, methodologies, and research results, and as appropriate, samples and hypotheses.